abdrnasr/GhostHunters/README.md

+# Tools:
 The game was made with Libgdx framework, which is a java graphics/game framework.

-The game uses some graphics from other games, but our use is educational.
+# Purpose

-This game was for the computer networks course
+This game was developed for the computer networks course - EE 305.

-EE 305 and it was done in approximetly 1 month.
+# Other

-The game is not fully completed as we had only
-1 month to finish the game.
+The game is not fully completed there was only 1 month to finish the game.
 Feel free to use this project.